apoorv33/ARM_Spec/README.md

 With ARM GitHub Action, you can automate your workflow by deploying ARM templates to manage Azure resources.

 The action executes the Azure CLI Bash script for deployment.
-The parameters for the Action are:
+The inputs for the Action are:

 - `location` – **Required** - The location of Resource Group
 - `resource-group` – **Required** - The name of Resource Group